inkyMountain/silence/README.md

 # Introduction

 **Silence** is a third party Android App for Netease music.
-Though it's developed via flutter, there's no IOS build version for the high expenses of apple device.
+Though it's developed via flutter, there's no IOS build version due to the high expenses of apple device :) .

 ## Download